hardspoon/better-agents/docs/FEATURES.md

 - **Scenario Testing**: End-to-end agent testing
 - **Evaluations**: Measure component performance
 - **MCP Server**: Expert guidance built into your coding assistant

-## 🔧 MCP Tool Integration

-- **Smithery Toolbox** (optional): When you provide a Smithery API key during setup, your coding agent gets automatic access to MCP tools for enhanced capabilities
-- Auto-configured in `.mcp.json` for seamless integration
-- Your coding assistant can discover and use tools to help build your agent

 ## 🤖 Coding Assistant Setup